cynmojica1231/Homework8/README.md

 ## Contributing

-When someone opens a pull request or creates an issue
+you can add a file with contribution guidelines to your project repository's root, docs, or .github folder.
+When someone opens a pull request or creates an issue, they will see a link to that file.

 ## Tests